ValentinZarate/bib_functions/Search Cylce/cylce.md

 ## Cycle for searching studies using [Research Rabbit](https://researchrabbitapp.com/home) and [`all_bib_to_df`](https://github.com/ValentinZarate/bib_functions/blob/main/functions/all_bib_to_df.md)

 <div style="font-size: 13px; font-weight: normal;">
   <i>This cyclic workflow is for expanding and filtering a dataset of studies.
 The expansion phase uses AI tools like <a href="https://researchrabbitapp.com/home">Research Rabbit</a> or <a href="https://www.litmaps.com/">Litmaps</a>, and the filtering phase employs custom R filtering functions.
-The goal of this workflow is to exhaust all studies using a keyword sequence.
-It allows for the exhaustive examination of references using only <i>free</i> search engines and AI tools.</i>
+The goal of this workflow is to exhaust all studies using a keyword sequence, similar to traditional methods but using the power of AI for expanding a seed dataset.
+Moreover, it allows for the exhaustive examination of references using only <i>free</i> search engines and AI tools.</i>
 </div>

 ### Steps involved: